MicrosoftDocs/windows-itpro-docs/windows/configuration/customize-taskbar-windows-11.md

 7. Select **Next**, and configure the rest of the policy settings.
 For more specific information, see [Configure device restriction settings in Microsoft Intune](/mem/intune/configuration/device-restrictions-configure).

 8. When the policy is created, you can deploy it now, or deploy it later.
 Since this policy is a customized taskbar, the policy can also be deployed before users sign in the first time.
-If you use [Windows Autopilot](/mem/autopilot/windows-autopilot) (opens another Microsoft web site), add the taskbar policy to your Windows Autopilot policy.

     For more information and guidance on assigning policies using Microsoft Intune, see [Assign user and device profiles in Microsoft Intune](/mem/intune/configuration/device-profile-assign).